Vatican: Pope to leave hospital on Saturday, eats pizza

 Bruni on Thursday evening said that antibiotic treatment for bronchitis had resulted in a “marked” improvement in his health.

+The Vatican seemed keen to quickly dispel any worries about the pope's physical fitness to carry on fully with his duties.
+Nearly immediately after the announcement of a discharge date for Francis, the Vatican announced that the pope would meet the prime minister of Bosnia-Herzegovina on Monday in a private audience at the Apostolic Palace.

-The hospitalization came four days before Palm Sunday, the start of Holy Week.
+The hospitalization came four days before outdoor Palm Sunday Mass, which usually draws tens of thousands of faithful, flocking to Rome before Easter.

 Francis had already largely stopped celebrating Mass at major Catholic Church holy days because of a chronic knee problem, but had continued to preside at the ceremonies and deliver homilies.